Excellent hard-finishing paste wax for top coating surfaces to add extra protection and a high sheen that is hard and not tacky or sticky.

 A GREAT HARD WAX FOR TOP-COATING MILK PAINT SURFACES

 Clear Carnauba Wax Paste by The Real Milk Paint Company will provide a high sheen that is hard and not tacky or sticky.
+Works on a variety of materials like metal, epoxy, painted, and other finished surfaces.
 It will not melt in the sun like other waxes.
-Works over all painted surfaces.
-Rub on very thin with a rag, buff hard with a cloth or stiff brush for best results.

-Clear Carnauba Wax Paste is an economical paste wax made specifically for large surfaces.
+Clear Carnauba Wax Paste is an economical paste wax made specifihis carnauba wax for wood and other surfaces is formulated withcally for large surfaces.
 It is an excellent hard-drying paste wax for furniture and other wood surfaces.
-When applied it provides added protection to the surface as well as a rich, satin luster to the wood finish.
+It even works great for making old wooden furniture drawers glide like new.
+When applied it provides added protection to the surface and a rich, satin luster to the wood finish.
 This carnauba wax for wood and other surfaces is formulated with imported carnauba wax for added hardness and surface protection.

 Wax finishes are soft finishes that will not provide long-term protection from water.
 Wax alone will not provide the protection of a finish such as Pure Tung Oil.
 Reapply at intervals for maximum protection.
-For anyone looking for an SC Johnson paste wax alternative, this is a great option.
+This is a great option for anyone looking for an SC Johnson paste wax alternative.

 THE IDEAL PASTE WAX FOR TABLE SAWS & METAL SURFACES